oils-for-unix/oils/doc/syntax-feelings.md

 Sigils are punctuation characters that precede a name, e.g. the `$` in `$mystr`.

-Unlike Perl and PHP, Oil doesn't use sigils on the LHS of assignments, or in expression mode.
+Unlike Perl and PHP, YSH doesn't use sigils on the LHS of assignments, or in expression mode.
 The [syntactic concepts](syntactic-concepts.html) doc explains this difference.